only search B.P. Lama Jyotisha

 • One must be willing to accept personal responsibility for the communication and understanding within marriage.

-Rituals are lovely, confirming, and engaging.
+Rituals are lovely, confirming, materially tangible, and emotionally engaging.

-Kumbha Vivah can be validating and it can be fun.
-But Kumbha Vivah = absolutely a performative act of affirmation of personal responsibility and never a release of liability for working through one's own cloud of darkness, to bring marriage agreements into the bright light of truth.
+Although a ritual is never a release of liability for working through one's own cloud of darkness, it can help conscious people to commit and re-commit to to goal of bringing an avowed marriage agreement into the bright light of truth.